Want to help improve your housing service?

 If you are a Council housing tenant or leaseholder and care about your community or you want to improve your housing service, why not do something about it?

-- Attend a Council tenants or Leaseholder forum or the annual conference
+- Attend a Council tenants or Leaseholder forum

 - Attend one or join of the Council's Housing Standards Panels